GabrielGhe/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Renaming Tag

+1. User requests to rename `friends` tag to `buddies` tag
+2. AddressBook determines if there is a friends tag
+3. AddressBook finds a `friends` tag and confirms refactor
+3. AddressBook doesn't find a `friends` tag and rejects refactor

 #### Use case: Delete person

 **MSS**